Morphology and magnetism of multifunctional nanostructured $\gamma$-Fe$_2$O$_3$ films: Simulation and experiments: Introduction

 It becomes clear that the simulation of the magnetic response of realistic 3D systems of interacting nanoparticles is mandatory to understand the relationship between the nanocomposite structure and its magnetic properties.
 Despite efforts expended to address this issue not many investigations have been developed with great level of detail.
 For instance, assemblies of monodisperse particles placed at lattice positions have been used to describe experimental systems with much more complex morphology.
 Another possible approach, but rather inefficient, sorts particle sizes from a distribution and places them at random positions.
 Since particles cannot overlap, the rejection frequency for new positions gets higher while the sample becomes denser and, consequently, the algorithm becomes very slowly.

-In the present study we propose an alternative approach, a multistage simulation in which the 3D spatial structure of a nanocomposite system comprising magnetic nanoparticles dispersed within a non-magnetic matrix is firstly generated by means of the Cell Dynamic System (CDS) model \cite{OONO1988,PURI1988}.
+In the present study we propose an alternative approach, a multistage simulation in which the 3D spatial structure of a nanocomposite system comprising magnetic nanoparticles dispersed within a non-magnetic matrix is firstly generated by means of the Cell Dynamic System (CDS) model \cite{oono1988study,puri1988study}.
 With the use of an iterative algorithm the model is capable of generating the main systems' features, namely particle positions, sizes, and shapes.
 In a second step, the generated 3D structure is employed in the MC simulation of zero-field-cooled/field-cooled (ZFC/FC) curves and hysteresis loops.
 The simulated 3D structure and the corresponding magnetic properties are then compared with the experimental data recorded from real samples, namely ultra-thin films of polyaniline (PANI) encapsulating citrate-coated maghemite (cit-MAG) nanoparticles.
-Our findings successfully proved that the computational approach employed in the present study can be used to assess, with great accuracy, even for more complex systems, the major morphological and magnetic features of the real samples.
-A similar approach has been used in simulation of ZFC-FC curves of CuCo films \cite{Bastos2002}, but in this case the simulated sample was two-dimensional and the cobalt nanoparticles had a broad size dispersion and no local order.